 More Delicious Homemade Candy Recipes:

 - A great mixing bowl that won't slide around.
-This peanut butter candy batter requires some muscle to mix, so rubber bottomed mixing bowls makes it so much easier.
+This peanut butter candy batter requires some muscle to mix, so rubber-bottomed mixing bowls make it so much easier.

 - Wax paper for wrapping the candy.